 We've put together a handy Beginners Guide To Drums, so you can decide what's right for you - acoustic, electronic or hybrid drums.
 If you got rhythm and love a good beat, playing drums can be one of the most enjoyable experiences in your life!

 Good drummers know how important they are, and how hard it is for a band to find a great one!
 It's a truism that bands are only as good as their drummers, and talented drummers - more than guitarists, singers, keyboard players or bassists - will always be able to find a band to fit in, as they can turn their hand to different musical styles.

 "It is clear that their fitness levels need to be outstanding - through monitoring Clem's performance in controlled conditions, we have been able to map the extraordinary stamina required by professional drummers" said one of the doctors leading the experiment.
 Watch the video:

-- Drumming can help students grow academically; it can improve students' ability to concentrate and complement their studies in the arts, math, science, language arts, history & physical fitness.
+Drumming can help students grow academically; it can improve students' ability to concentrate and complement their studies in the arts, math, science, language arts, history & physical fitness.

-- According to scientific research, playing music, and hence drumming and playing percussion, increases the development of various regions of the brain, including the corpus callosum, motor and auditory cortexes.
+According to scientific research, playing music, and hence drumming and playing percussion, increases the development of various regions of the brain, including the corpus callosum, motor and auditory cortexes.

-- Playing drums and rhythms can be an optimal experience and encourages participants of all ages to achieve flow.
+Playing drums and rhythms can be an optimal experience and encourages participants of all ages to achieve flow.

-- Drumming is a healing art and therefore it can give participants of any age a better sense of well being.
+Drumming is a healing art and therefore it can give participants of any age a better sense of well being.

-- Drumming increases body awareness & kinesthetic development; drumming helps students develop graceful coordination and self-control.
+Drumming increases body awareness & kinesthetic development; drumming helps students develop graceful coordination and self-control.

-- Playing rhythms improves listening skills and increases children and teens' ability to focus for extended periods of time.
+Playing rhythms improves listening skills and increases children and teens' ability to focus for extended periods of time.